shannah/xataface-fdf-module/docs/OpenOfficePDFFormTutorial.md

 2. `contacts` - The contact that is being offered the contract.
 3. `positions` - The specific teaching positions to be filled by the appointment.

-The EER for this portion looks like:
+The EER diagram for this portion looks like:

 ![Appoinments EER diagram](images/appointments-eer.png)